APMMDEVS/AuroraCore/docs/examples/basic-usage.md

 6. **Use atomic flags** for thread-safe shutdown coordination
 7. **Combine both APIs** for comprehensive monitoring and logging solutions

-These examples provide a solid foundation for integrating AMMF3-Core into your Android applications and system services.
+These examples provide a solid foundation for integrating AuroraCore into your Android applications and system services.